tolik518/tolik518/README.md

 The **Qazaq Genius** project is a small website, that originated from an [Instagram page](https://www.instagram.com/qazaq.genius/), developed using **Next.js** and Tailwind CSS for the frontend and **PHP 8.1** with Slim for the backend.
 The project was a personal initiative to contribute to the Qazaq community.
 By developing this website, the aim was to create a convenient platform for people to access the lyrics of the songs and to learn the Qazaq language.
 The website provides a valuable resource for music enthusiasts and language learners through collaboration and a passion for promoting Qazaq's cultural heritage.

-Overall, the Qazaq Genius project is my appreciation for Qazaq culture, striving to bridge cultural gaps and foster a deeper understanding of the beauty and diversity of Qazaq culture through the power of music.
+Overall, the Qazaq Genius project is my appreciation for Qazaq culture, striving to bridge cultural gaps and foster a deeper understanding of the beauty and diversity of Qazaq culture.

 [-> Visit the project page](https://github.com/Qazaq-Genius)